 Genuine participation of consumers across all areas of Neami is supported by the Consumer Participation Framework.
 This framework sets out the principles and processes that guide the way Neami works together with consumers.

 Values such as respect, self-determination, empowerment and partnership give shape to consumer participation, and diversity is key to capturing the variety of perspectives.
-Consumers are not a homogenous group and include people from different educational, cultural and employment backgrounds, gender and different mental health needs.
+Consumers are not a homogenous group and include people from different educational, cultural and employment backgrounds, genders and different mental health needs.

 Consumer participation approach